gmm96/Install-dual-boot-Manjaro-in-Asus-GL552VW/README.md

 So if everything is ok, open a terminal and run the next commands to optimize our OS:

         $ sudo gpasswd -a <your-user> wheel             # Adding our user to sudo group
         $ sudo pacman-mirrors --fasttrack 5             # Select up-to-date mirrorlist
         $ sudo pacman -Syyu                             # Update system
-        $ sudo pacman -S yaourt                   # Install yaourt package manager
+        $ sudo pacman -S yay                            # Install yay AUR package manager
+        $ sudo pacman -S base-devel bash-completion     # Install some needed tools
+        $ sudo pacman -S packagekit-qt5                 # Install needed dependency for dolphin plugins/services
+        $ sudo pacman -S traceroute                     # There're always bugs to trace
+        $ yay -S ttf-ms-fonts                           # Install Microsoft fonts

 If your system also uses a SSD disk, **continuous TRIM** is enabled by default in Linux.
 It's known by the last years it's bad for our SSD performance in a long time, so we can disable it and enable **periodic TRIM**.
 Open */etc/fstab* and remove all **discard** parameters from the mount options in fstab file.
 After that, save the file, run next command and reboot:

         $ sudo systemctl enable fstrim.timer
         $ reboot

+Modern computers may have a large amount of RAM.
+If it's your case, you would maybe want to reduce the probabilty your system uses the swap memory instead of the RAM memory. **Swappiness** value goes from 0 to 100.
+Run the following command to modify it.
+I selected 10%, but you're free to choose the value you consider.
+Settings will be taken in count after rebooting.

+        $ sudo sh -c "echo -e \"vm.swappiness=10\" >> /etc/sysctl.d/100-manjaro.conf"

-You can mount your Windows filesystem in Linux by using the file manager.
-Anyway, if you want to mount your Windows partition every time you boot up Manjaro, you can do it by editing the **/etc/fstab** file.
+You can mount your Windows filesystem or an additional hard drive in Linux by using the file manager.
+Anyway, if you want to mount them every time you boot up Manjaro, you can do it by editing the **/etc/fstab** file.
 Run:

-        $ wuuid=$(blkid -o value -s UUID /dev/sdb5)
+        $ wuuid=$(sudo blkid -o value -s UUID /dev/sdb4)
-        $ sudo mkdir /run/media/<your_user>/Windows
+        $ sudo mkdir /run/media/<your_linux_user>/Windows -p
-        $ sudo sh -c "echo -e \"UUID=${wuuid}  /run/media/<your_user>/Windows  ntfs-3g     rw,nosuid,nodev,allow_other,relatime 0 0\" >> /etc/fstab"
+        $ sudo sh -c "echo -e \"UUID=${wuuid}  /run/media/<your_linux_user>/Windows  ntfs-3g     rw,nosuid,nodev,allow_other,relatime 0 0\" >> /etc/fstab"
+        $ hduuid=$(sudo blkid -o value -s UUID /dev/sda1)
+        $ sudo mkdir /run/media/<your_linux_user>/HD -p
+        $ sudo sh -c "echo -e \"UUID=${hduuid}  /run/media/<your_linux_user>/Windows  ntfs-3g     rw,nosuid,nodev,allow_other,relatime 0 0\" >> /etc/fstab"

+You can also add this stuff to the **.bashrc file**.
+Feel free to add your personalized *alias*.

+    # Added by user
+    alias sudo='sudo '
+    alias ll='ls -lsa'
+    export VISUAL=vim
+    source /usr/share/bash-completion/completions/*